testersakage/mineclonia-jtest/README.md

 * No hamburgers (but villagers follow dropped food as in Minecraft)
 * No renamed mobs (e.g. Creepers remain Creepers, not Stalkers)
 * Overhauled mob pathfinding, physics, and AI
+* Custom Lua map generator featuring terrain and biomes that closely comport to Minecraft and which is compatible with Minecraft seeds

 ### Gameplay
 You start in a randomly-generated world made entirely of cubes.
 You can explore